-- 1. In the Dashboard tab, click the 🥥 icon in the upper right corner of the page.
-The Report Configuration dialog appears. - 2.
+- 1. Click the Dashboards tab.
+The Dashboard Configuration dialog appears. - 2.
 Drag and drop the Device Chart widget icon into a row.
-See Setting the Dashboard Layout (on page 81) for details.
+See Setting the Dashboard Layout (on page 94) for details.

-- 3. See Device Chart Settings (on page 203) for details on configuring this chart. - 4.
+- 3. See Device Chart Settings (on page 229) for details on configuring this chart. - 4.
 Click Save.
 The widget is added to the dashboard.